Kevin C. A. Burke

-Kevin C. A. Burke (Kevin Charles Anthony Burke, November 13, 1929 - March 21, 2018) was a geologist known for his contributions in the theory of plate tectonics.
+Kevin Charles Anthony Burke (November 13, 1929 – March 21, 2018) was a geologist known for his contributions in the theory of plate tectonics.
 In the course of his life, Burke held multiple professorships, most recent of which (1983-2018) was the position of professor of geology and tectonics at the Department of Earth and Atmospheric Science, University of Houston.
 His studies on plate tectonics, deep mantle processes, sedimentology, erosion, soil formation and other topics extended over several decades and influenced multiple generations of geologists and geophysicists around the world.

 Biography

 Early life and education

 Kevin Burke was born on November 13, 1929, in London, England, to a cultured family of Irish descent.
 He obtained his B.Sc. degree from University College London in 1951, and a Ph.D. degree from the University of London in 1953.
 His Ph.D. study focused on mapping and dating Barrovian metamorphic rocks and granites in the Connemara area of western Ireland.